 Lakeview Lutheran Church is a warm and caring community of God’s servants ministering through worship, learning and sharing.
 We are people of God in Christ and empowered by the Spirit to bear witness to God’s creative, redeeming and sanctifying activity in the world.
 For 150 years Lakeview Lutheran Church has been committed to a faithful proclamation of the gospel through word and sacrament and through a passionate network of social and outreach ministries in Madison and beyond.

-Realm Link to Access Profile
+Online Directory Link to Access Profile

 Interested in Membership?